-- The viewing surround is average.
-(In other words, the overall luminance level and chrominance of the surround is assumed to be similar to that of the image.) - There is 0.75% viewing flare, referenced to the observer adaptive white. - The image color values are assumed to be encoded using flareless (or flare corrected) colorimetric measurements based on the CIE 1931 Standard Colorimetric Observer.
+- Luminance level for observer adaptive white is 160 cd/m. - The observer adaptive white point has the chromaticity values of CIE Standard Illuminant $D{50}$ (x = 0.3457, y = 0.3585). - Viewing surround is average.
+(In other words, the overall luminance level and chrominance of the surround is assumed to be similar to that of the scene.) - There is 0.75% viewing flare, referenced to the observer adaptive white. - The image color values are assumed to be encoded using flareless (or flare corrected) colorimetric measurements based on the CIE 1931 Standard Colorimetric Observer.